Codehunter-py/Shell-Scripting/README.md

 ## Create a Working Folder <br/>
 When the Command Prompt (Windows) or the Terminal (Mac/Linux) is launched you will be placed in your home directory.
-For example, if I’m logged into a Windows system as "jason" my home directory could be "C:⧵Users⧵user".
+For example, if I’m logged into a Windows system as "user" my home directory could be "C:⧵Users⧵user".
 (Note: this might vary depending on the version of Windows you are using.)
 If I’m logged into a Mac system as "user" my home directory will be "/Users/user".
 If I'm logged into a Linux system as "user" my home directory will be "/home/user". <br/>